Gerson Garabito

-Gerson Yeris Garabito (born August 19, 1995) is a Dominican professional baseball pitcher for the Samsung Lions of the KBO League.
-He has previously played in Major League Baseball (MLB) for the Texas Rangers.
+Gerson Yeris Garabito (born August 19, 1995) is a Dominican professional baseball pitcher in the Milwaukee Brewers organization.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers, and in the KBO League for the Samsung Lions.
 He made his MLB debut in 2024.

 Career

 Kansas City Royals

 Garabito signed as an international free agent with the Kansas City Royals on September 17, 2012.
 He spent his first two professional seasons with the Dominican Summer League Royals, pitching to a cumulative 1.89 ERA with 78 strikeouts across 25 appearances (15 starts).

 Garabito spent the 2015 season back at the rookie–level with the Arizona League Royals, posting a 4.11 ERA across 14 games (11 starts).
 The following season, he played for the Single–A Lexington Legends, posting a 2–11 record and 4.80 ERA with 61 strikeouts across 18 starts.
 Garabito split the 2017 campaign between Lexington and the AZL Royals, combining for a 4–5 record and 2.93 ERA with 74 strikeouts across 80 innings pitched.

 In 2018, Garabito spent the campaign with the High–A Wilmington Blue Rocks, recording an 8–6 record and 116 strikeouts across 26 starts.
 In addition, he led the Carolina League with a 3.16 earned run average (ERA).
 In 2019, he made 26 starts for the Double–A Northwest Arkansas Naturals, logging a 6–12 record and 3.77 ERA with 113 strikeouts across 141 innings pitched.
 Garabito did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.